Senior Center Membership

 Playing board games is a fun social experience.
 Come out for an afternoon of mystery and detective work; slide, collide, but don’t be Sorry; or grab your train ticket for a cross country adventure.
 Beginning September 5, come meet new people and play a variety of board games at the Ann Arbor Senior Center.
 Games available: Clue, Sorry, Ticket to Ride, Tripoley, Rummikub, and more!

 All fitness levels and abilities of those 15 years and older, are welcome to unite, dance, and be yourself during this fun group dance experience that nurtures the mind, body, and soul.
 GROOVE® is a simple, fun, and creative dance workout.
 Just simple moves and rhythms done YOUR own way!
 The dance floor has evolved, so come join the movement.
 No dance experience required.
 No dance experience required.
-Check out The World Groove Movement for a sneak peek of what this class has to offer.
-Register now for the special introductory rate; which is a 20% savings!
+Check out Young at Heart for a sneak peek of what this class has to offer.
+Register with a buddy and you both will save 20%!
+Call 734.794.6250 to register.

 Benefits of Dance